 Memberships & Affiliations

 Canadian Association of Counsel to Employers – Member

 Ontario Bar Association – Member (Administrative Law, Civil Litigation, Class Actions Law Privacy and Access to Information Law Sections)

 Select Publications & Presentations

-“Cybersecurity and the Workplace: Prevention, Response and Liability” American Bar Association Section of Labor & Employment Law – National Symposium on Technology in Labor and Employment Law, Washington, DC (April 7, 2017)
+“Cybersecurity and the Workplace: Prevention, Response and Liability” American Bar Association Section of Labor & Employment Law – National Symposium on Technology in Labor and Employment Law (April 7, 2017)

-“Current Requirements of Legislation and Implications of Getting it Wrong” The Osgoode Certificate in Regulatory Compliance and Legal Risk Management for Financial Institutions, Toronto, ON (March 30, 2017)
+“Current Requirements of Legislation and Implications of Getting it Wrong” The Osgoode Certificate in Regulatory Compliance and Legal Risk Management for Financial Institutions (March 30, 2017)